 The Pattern: “Work until you collapse, then wonder who you are without your achievements.”

-• Imposter syndrome despite achievements
+• Imposter syndrome despite a wall of achievements

 ❓ Sound familiar?
 You check your phone during dinner.
 You feel anxious on vacation.
 When someone asks what you do for fun, you draw a blank.